Agarciahunter/FinetuneLLM-Assignement1C/README.md

 # FinetuneLLM-Assignement1C - Aiden Garcia-Rubio
 ## Instructions
-### Envrionment Setup
+### Environment Setup

-Inorder to run make sure that you have the environment.yml file aviablable in your current directory.
+In order to run everything, make sure that you have the environment.yml file available in your current directory.
 Then create the environment using this code:

 `conda env create -f environment.yml`